 The extrusion process starts by feeding plastic material (pellets, granules, flakes or powders) from a hopper into the barrel of the extruder.
 The material is gradually melted by the mechanical energy generated by turning screws and by heaters arranged along the barrel.
 The molten polymer is then forced into a die (typically a metal disc with cutouts or holes), which shapes the polymer into a continuous shape that hardens during cooling.
 Every step in the extrusion process is critical to defining the performance characteristics of the end product.
 The science and art of extrusion relies upon experience and extensive quality control using temperature, speed, force, tension and time factors to create a consistent product.

-Research and development continue to expand the benefits of extruded products for medical devices, aerospace, and recycling.
-An advantage of extrusion in manufacturing is that a product can be produced continuously with high output in a conforming shape and then reeled for applications requiring continuous product such as tubing, piping, or film; or parts are cut with high precision to various lengths as needed for a wide variety uses.
+Research and development continue to expand the benefits of plastic extruded products for medical devices, aerospace, and recycling.
+An advantage of extrusion in manufacturing is that a product can be produced continuously with high output in a conforming shape and then reeled for applications requiring continuous product such as tubing extrusion, pipe extrusion, or film; or parts are cut with high precision to various lengths as needed for a wide variety uses.
 Secondary operations, such as drilling holes or further shaping, add functionality.